imagineLife/big-site/content/redis/data-types/intro.md

 - `EXEC` runs queued commands
   - `exec` can be run AFTER commands are queued, so that the impact of several commands is not had until the `exec` is run.
 Other clients could be querying the db between the start of a transaction and the `exec` of the command
 - `DISCARD` gets rid of queued commands
+- `WATCH` a key, can be used to, well, "watch" one-or-many redis key so that when a key has been modified
+  - this has to be called before the transaction
+  - when a `watch`ed key is changed by another client during a transaction compilation, and the transaction is `exec`d, the response will be `(nil)`, indicating that the `watch`ed key has been changed and the transaction has not been applied
+- `UNWATCH` un-watches a key
+  - keys are automatically `unwatch`ed on successs of transaction

+Optimistic concurrency control.